Your Health and Safety is our Priority. Learn more about our COVID-19 Safety Protocols

 Skin allergic reactions can happen for various reasons.
 It can stem from the environment, new foods, clothing, or sometimes just the result of trying out a new product.
 Luckily, there are plenty of measures you can take from home to address allergic reactions like hives or eczema reactions anywhere on the body.

 Allergic contact dermatitis can be caused by many potential allergens, including cosmetics, skin treatments, jewelry, or plants.
 It is normally easy to track down the cause since the allergic symptoms will usually show up within 24 hours of initial contact.
-Symptoms of an allergic reaction on the skin can manifest in any of the following ways:

 If you are unsure what to do, contact your doctor for advice.
 If you experience any of the following signs, contact your healthcare provider immediately, as they may be the onset of more serious symptoms.

 Hives are raised bumps or welts that can be itchy and turn red.
 They can be caused by an allergy to topical treatments, ingested material, environmental exposures, stress, or from another underlying medical condition.
 Hives are typically itchy, warm to the touch, and can sometimes grow and shrink, appear and reappear, so it is important to stop applying any products that you used where the hives appeared.
 Hives can also cause serious complications, so seek immediate medical attention if you experience facial swelling or difficulty breathing.

 The first step to treating an allergic reaction from home is to identify the culprit and avoid any further contact with it.
 By taking this step alone, the rash, itchiness, redness, or hives may clear up.
 To treat the symptoms consider wearing loose-fitting clothing and consider taking an antihistamine if needed.
 Itching can also be relieved by an oatmeal bath, calamine lotion, or hydrocortisone.